ACUTE LYMPHOBLASTIC LEUKEMIA OVERVIEW

 Clinical manifestations, pathologic features, and diagnosis of precursor T cell acute lymphoblastic leukemia/lymphoma

-Cytogenetics in acute lymphoblastic leukemia
+Cytogenetics and molecular genetics in acute lymphoblastic leukemia

 General principles of hematopoietic cell transplantation for acute lymphoblastic leukemia in adults